mmaorc/youtube-summary-cli/readme.md

 ![Screenshot](./docs/screenshot.png)

-The timestamp are also clickable, try them 🙂
+The timestamps are also clickable, try them 🙂

 ## Installation